extramayo-o/my-plot-garden/src/site/notes/Worldbuilding/Defeat of EoE.md

 > This part is more important to the immediate story.
 > How have humans prophesized that the savior of the world will defeat the EoE against the second coming?

+- Things change the second time around.
+- !
+This time, it is prophesized that the way to defeat the EoE is to freeze it in time permanently.
+This would seal the EoE in a chamber at the center of the world, along with the savior, keeping human beings safe from Eff forever.
+- The remaining amount of Eff in the atmosphere would not be able to circulate, therefore cutting off Eff from the world forever.

+### False Hope?

+- What gives Seth and Mara false hope is the belief that *the world can be saved via method 1.* That maybe, they can assemble all of the weapons and defeat the EoE that way.